Devine Mercy Sunday

 It was Divine Mercy Sunday in 1996 and I will forever be grateful to Our Lord.

 I guess that I thought, like many people do nowadays, that I didn’t have to confess my sins.
 I guess that it was the overwhelmingly convincing truth of Jesus’ words in the diary that motivated me to prepare for the celebration of the Feast of Mercy.
+Not only that, but it was what Jesus said about Himself, waiting for us in the Confessional, that really gave me the courage, and took my fear away about approaching a priest again in Confession.

 So what I did was to start telling people about Jesus’ promise on my own.
 When I took Holy Communion to the homebound I would tell them about it and provide them with booklets and leaflets so that they may also prepare.
 I urged them all to go to Confession in preparation to receive Jesus on the Feast of Mercy.